Spanning across diverse cultures and many nations, food is a universal source of joy and comfort. Who doesn’t appreciate a good meal? We all do!

 Vanessa also shared a few examples of healthy dishes:

-- A vegan veggie burger or falafel wrap with option for gluten-free bread
+- A vegan veggie burger or falafel wrap with an option for gluten-free bread

 - Bringing in a vegan cheese option which allows you to easily convert many pizza and Mexican-style mains